 You may initially experience emotions such as shock and denial.
 Sometimes, those close to the suicidal person blame themselves for what has happened, thinking, “if only I’d watched them more closely”.
 The fact that someone close to you or a loved one has attempted suicide is not your fault.

-Other common feelings and reactions to the suicide attempt of a loved one include:
+Common feelings and reactions to a suicide attempt

 - Anger: How could they do this to us?

 - Shame: I have to keep this secret.